RESOURCESTech Council Resource Center

 COMPETITIVE BUSINESS COSTS: Doing business in Wisconsin can translate directly into savings.
-Construction and operating costs are as much as 45 percent lower than other areas of the country.
-Utility costs are typically 25 percent less than the national average.
-Land costs are extremely competitive and quality labor is available at fair prices.
-Corporate income taxes in Wisconsin rank in the bottom third among the states, sales taxes rank in the middle, excise taxes and fees are among the lowest in the nation, and recent tax reforms have helped put Wisconsin on a competitive platform with other states.
-Worker’s Compensation rates and Unemployment Compensation taxes remain among the lowest in the United States.
+Construction and operating costs are lower than other areas of the country.
+Utility costs are typically less than the national average.
+Land costs are competitive; “shovel-ready” sites and quality labor are available at fair prices.
+Corporate income taxes, personal income taxes and sales taxes are competitive with all bordering states.
+Wisconsin has dropped from having one of the top five tax burdens 20 years ago to 15th overall in 2020.

 WORLD-CLASS ACADEMIC R&D: Wisconsin institutions conduct nearly $1.7 billion per year in academic research and development, according to National Science Foundation figures.
 It’s led by the UW-Madison with more than $1.3 billion in research spending per year, among the top 10 in the nation.
 Other leaders are the Medical College of Wisconsin, UW-Milwaukee, Marquette University, the Milwaukee School of Engineering and the Marshfield Clinic.
 The UW-Madison Institutes for Discovery is the only interdisciplinary research center of its kind in the United States outside the East and West coasts.
 The Great Lakes Bioenergy Research Center is one of four such federally sponsored laboratories in United States.
 The U.S. Forest Products and National Wildlife laboratories are also in Wisconsin.
 The WiSys Technology Foundation works with many of the state’s non-doctoral campuses.